Who Wants to Know How to Bench Press More?

 This question is extremely common!
 You will not be asked how may pushups can you do, how much weight you can squat, or how many pull-ups you can do.

-This is a common reason why it is very common for people to seek information about how to bench press more, but definitely not the only reason.
+This is a common reason why it is very common for people to seek information about how to improve their bench press, but definitely not the only reason.

 - Bench press strength is a very good indicator of your pushing power, which is beneficial in numerous sports.